• Skip to main content

 Home » Recipes » Recipes

-How To Cook Frozen King Crab Legs (The Easiest & Best Way!)
+How To Cook Frozen King Crab Legs (The Best Way!)

-Published: Sep 3, 2022 · Modified: Mar 28, 2025 by Christina Jolam · This post may contain affiliate links.
-See end of article for more information. · 9 Comments
+Published: Sep 3, 2022 · Modified: Jul 23, 2025 by Christina Jolam · This post may contain affiliate links.
+See end of article for more information. · 11 Comments

-Jump to Recipe·5 from 4 reviews
+Jump to Recipe·5 from 5 reviews

 Frozen King Crab Legs Poster

 If you grew up anything like me - nowhere near an ocean and in a blue collar neighborhood - crab legs were reserved for special occasions.
 I don't think I even saw a king crab leg until I was in my 20's.
+The good news?
+You can get restaurant-quality results at home for a fraction of the price.

-Crab legs dipped into butter and served with bread, lemon and a side salad
+Crab legs dipped into butter and served with bread, lemon and a side salad.

 ingredients for frozen king crab legs

-(detailed measurements included in the printable recipe card below)
+Full ingredient list and measurements included in the printable recipe card below.

 How to Cook Frozen Crab Legs at Home: